MAS4AI/README_CAPSTONE/README.md

      # AV-Hubert Video Classifier

-This script is designed to download, process, and classify video data using a pretrained model from Facebook Research's AV-Hubert.
+This script is designed to download, process, and classify video data.
 The algorithm leverages deep learning techniques, specifically temporal convolutional networks (TCNs), to recognize and classify video clips.
 Here is a detailed step-by-step breakdown of the code.

 ## Preliminaries